jghiglia2380/Content-updated/Standard-12/12.1/student/day1.md

 - **Payout**: The amount paid to a winner in a gambling game
 - **Variance**: A measure of how much outcomes can differ from the expected value

-## Understanding Probability in Gambling
+## Introduction

+Gambling is a common recreational activity that involves risking money or valuables on an uncertain outcome in hopes of winning more.
+While it can be entertaining, gambling also involves significant financial risks.
+This lesson explores the mathematics behind gambling, including probability, the house edge, and expected value.
+Understanding these concepts will help you make more informed decisions about gambling and recognize its potential financial consequences.

 Probability is the foundation of gambling.
 It represents the likelihood of a specific outcome occurring and is expressed as a number between 0 (impossible) and 1 (certain), or as a percentage between 0% and 100%.
+By understanding the mathematical principles behind gambling, you can better evaluate the risks involved and make more informed choices.

+## Deeper Exploration

 ### Basic Probability Calculations